MicrosoftDocs/windows-powershell-docs/docset/windows/storage/get-partition.md

 ```

 ### -StorageSubSystem
-Specifies the storage subsystem from which to get paritions.
+Specifies the storage subsystem from which to get partitions.
 To obtain a **StorageSubsystem** object, use the Get-StorageSubSystem cmdlet.

 ```yaml